egnica/Framer-Motion-1/README.md

 ## AnimatePresence

-The AnimatePresence component enables animations when components are added to or removed from the DOM.
-It’s ideal for enter/exit animations for modals, notifications, and other dynamic UI elements.
+`The AnimatePresence` component is a powerful feature in Framer Motion that enables animations for components entering or leaving the DOM.
+It’s perfect for creating smooth enter/exit transitions for modals, notifications, dynamic lists, and other interactive UI elements.

-AnimatePresence is a wrapper component provided by Framer Motion.
-It enables animations for components as they are added to or removed from the DOM.
-Without it, Framer Motion can't animate components that are removed because they disappear from the DOM instantly.
+By wrapping conditionally rendered components with `AnimatePresence`, you ensure that animations are triggered even when components are removed from the DOM.
+Without AnimatePresence, Framer Motion cannot apply exit animations, as React immediately removes components without waiting for animations to complete.

 ### How Does It Work?